The Articulate Consultants Overview of

 what makes a key message key

 Key messages unlock awareness and understanding of identity and purpose, creating clear understanding in a few words.
-Key messages promote brands to target markets.
+Among other possibilities, key messages promote brands to target markets.

 what makes a good key message good